mkneebone/on-this-day/README.md

 # on-this-day

-A perpetual calendar that updates daily and published on the CCA Interactive Resource Center front page.
-Descriptions are based on a class activity whereby students reviewed their photo libraries and wrote descriptions of memorable events and the date they occurred.
+A perpetual calendar published on the CCA Interactive Resource Center front page.
+Descriptions are based on an Interactive 2 class activity where students reviewed their personal photo libraries and wrote descriptions of memorable events.
+The events are published on the same day they occurred in the past.